EGI-Federation/fedcloud-integration-documentation/source/index.rst

 Site cloud services must be registered in `EGI Configuration Management Database (GOCDB) <https://goc.egi.eu>`_.
 If you are creating a new site for your cloud services, check the `PROC09 Resource Centre Registration and Certification <https://wiki.egi.eu/wiki/PROC09>`_ procedure.
 Services can also coexist within an existing (grid) site.

+These are the expected services for a working site:

+* **Site-BDII**.
+This service collects and publishes site's data for the Information System.
+Existing sites should already have this registered.

+* **eu.egi.cloud.accounting**.
+Register here the host sending the records to the accounting repository (executing SSM send).

+* **eu.egi.cloud.vm-metadata.vmcatcher** for the VMI replication mechanism.
+Register here the host providing the replication.

-If offering OCCI interface, sites should register the following services:
+If offering OCCI interface, sites should register:

-* eu.egi.cloud.vm-management.occi for the OCCI endpoint offered by the site.
+* **eu.egi.cloud.vm-management.occi** for the OCCI endpoint offered by the site.
 Please note the special endpoint URL syntax described at `GOCDB usage in FedCloud <https://wiki.egi.eu/wiki/Federated_Cloud_Technology#eu.egi.cloud.vm-management.occi>`_

-* eu.egi.cloud.accounting (host should be your OCCI machine)

-* eu.egi.cloud.vm-metadata.vmcatcher (also host is your OCCI machine)
+If offering native OpenStack access, register:

+* **org.openstack.nova** for the Nova endpoint of the site.
+Please note the special endpoint URL syntax described at [[Federated_Cloud_Technology#org.openstack.nova|GOCDB usage in FedCloud]]

+* **TODO** (swift)

+..
+TODO: CLARIFY IF THIS IS TRUE, not bringing any value atm

-* Site should also declare the following properties using the *Site Extension Properties* feature:
+Site should also declare the following properties using the *Site Extension Properties* feature:

   #.
 Max number of virtual cores for VM with parameter name: ``cloud_max_cores4VM``